VA-11 Hall-A: History

 VA-11 Hall-A was developed by indie game developer Sukeban Games, and initially released for the Microsoft Windows, OS X, and Linux platforms on June 21, 2016.
 A PlayStation Vita port was developed by Wolfgame, and published by Limited Run Games, a publisher specialising in physical versions of digital-only titles.
 The game was later released for PlayStation 4 and Nintendo Switch.
 Sukeban is also considering an iPhone version of the game, though that would require a changed interface.
 The game was designed and drawn by Christopher Ortiz, programmed and written by Fernando Damas, with accompanying music by Michael Kelly; the publisher is Ysbryd Games.
 VA-11 Hall-A uses the GameMaker: Studio engine as the developers felt it is suitable for the game's "bunch of crazy effects" and is also easy to port to other platforms.
-Sukeban Games is also open to collaborations and have planned upcoming crossovers for VA-11 Hall-A.
+Sukeban Games also planned collaborations and crossovers to promote VA-11 Hall-A.

+The game's concept stemmed from Ortiz's vision of a game where the player would not assume the role of a traditional hero, but instead play as a bartender who listened to characters tell them stories of life in dystopia.
 A prologue of VA-11 Hall-A was originally developed for the Cyberpunk Game Jam of 2014; however, Sukeban liked the game so much that they eventually turned it into a full game.
 Ortiz noted that this was as the developers wanted to see more characters and expand on the stories of the world they built, as well as them looking for a "good challenge design-wise" that engages the player.
 The developers later retrospectively noted that the prologue also helped to "gauge interest, get some money to fund development, and [serves as] a bonus for pre-ordering all at the same time."
 This original game jam prototype of VA-11 Hall-A is available to download for free on the game's official website.
 Additionally, a "redux" version of the prologue was also later redeveloped, serving as a free downloadable content update for the full game; it was released in February 2017.
 A demo of the game was playable at PAX Prime 2015, as well as at PAX East 2015, when a trailer was also shown.
 In the demo, the player interacts with "Streaming-chan", a woman who constantly streams her life on the internet.
 They have limited options; the player can either make her a strong drink and then pry personal information out of her, or mix her a weaker drink to keep her on her guard.
 The game was also showcased at EGX Rezzed 2016.